Floppy Disk Drives

 These are available with or without the most common carrier or sled 805-0961-A. Carrier also sold separately.

-Pictured and most common is a Sony 2MB, Model MPF 42A, but another drive sharing Apple's same part number and completely interchangeable is Mitsubishi MF355F.
-You may receive either, note that these likely do not display any Apple identification on the drive.
+Drive may be a Sony 2MB, Model MPF 42A (pictured), MPF 52A, or Mitsubishi MF355F.
+You may receive any, note that these likely do not display any Apple identification on the drive.

 AppleCD 12X Speed CD-ROM, internal Apple CD Drive Model CR-507-C. SCSI interface.
 Apple 678-0109.
 Tray load.